 The cream cheese and strawberries formed a custard-like layer in the middle of the French toast, which I wasn’t expecting, but, man was it good!

-This is a recipe that you can absolutely customize with other fruits, such as apples, raspberries, or blueberries – like I did with my Overnight Bananas Foster French Toast and Overnight Apple Fritter French Toast Casserole.
+This is a recipe that you can absolutely customize with other fruits, such as apples, raspberries, or blueberries – like I did with my Overnight Bananas Foster French Toast.

 The sweetness of the finished casserole will largely depend on the fruit you use, so if you like your French toast on the sweet side (like we do), you may want to either